Blanka Rosenstiel

-Blanka Aldona Rosenstiel (born 1931) is a Polish American philanthropist.
+Blanka Aldona Rosenstiel (née Wdowiak; born 1931) is a Polish American philanthropist.
 She currently serves as the president, chairwoman, and chief executive of The American Institute of Polish Culture (AIPC) and president of the Chopin Foundation of the United States.

 Early life

 Blanka Aldona Rosenstiel (née Wdowiak) was born in Warsaw, Poland in 1931 to Wacław Wdowiak, a postal worker, and Irena Wdowiak (née Karaszewka).
 She was born into a Catholic family.
 In 1944 during the Warsaw Uprising, her father was taken to Auschwitz concentration camp, and Rosenstiel, her mother, and one of her two brothers became slave laborers at the Frankfurt railroad station, laying bricks.
 Other members of her family were also taken to other labor and concentration camps.
 Rosenstiel, her mother, and her brother were liberated from Niederhausen concentration camp in 1945 by the Allied Powers.
 However, her father died in Magdeburg labor camp in Germany.

 Rosenstiel has stated about the experience, “Those were difficult years, but somehow and against all odds, a few of us survived.
 Although my mother deplored the years we lost without schooling, she instilled in us optimism and positive thinking.
 She convinced us that the future would be better, brighter and successful".

 Rosenstiel and her family did not return to Poland following their liberation, as Poland was now under Soviet control.
 Her family lived in Trier for a time, before moving to Luxembourg, where she did radio work.
 The family then moved to Brussels, Belgium, where Rosenstiel was a cabaret singer and studied art.
 In 1956, she moved to the United States.